Skip to Content

 What is the best all-natural shaving soap for men?

-Is it better to use shaving cream or soap?
+Is it best to shave with soap?

 What shaving soap do Turkish barbers use?